-How to Make Instant Pot Cranberry Pecan Stuffing Step By Step
+How to Make Stuffing in the Instant Pot - Step By Step

-Step #1: Add the first 4 ingredients to a large bowl and stir to combine.
+Step #1: Add the stuffing cubes, pecans, cranberries, and broth to a large bowl and stir to combine.
 Set the Instant Pot to sauté mode.

 Step #2: Sauté the onion and celery together with butter for 2-3 minutes.
 Add in the seasonings and continue to sauté for another minute.